akulavarunkumar/awslamdba/Readme.md

     # install required packages in the env

-2) create lambda_function.py with required logic and copy over this file into site-packages folder of the env
+2) Create lambda_function.py with required logic and copy over this file into site-packages folder of the env

-3) zip all the files present inside the site-packages as below package.zip
+3) Zip all the files present inside the site-packages as below package.zip
       |
       |- pandas module folder